Huaiyuan-Jing/dracut-cryptsetup-duress/README.md

 #### Package Manager

 Packaging is still under development.
-We will support Ubuntu, Fedora and Arch Linux.
+We plan to support Ubuntu, Fedora and Arch Linux.

 **Note:** At this point, the module hasn't been integrated into the initramfs.
 You need to complete the following configuration steps and regenerate initramfs to complete the integration.